JonTrotter/PeakPerformance/README.md

 Players are not required to attend every session, and each session will be a large part of a short story/battle arc, effectively becoming a series of loosely coupled one shots.

 Players are provided the opportunity to change characters as much as they like, with incentives to level up a set characters.

+Character death will happen.
+This campaign is not character driven, and is meant to allow for experimentation, and real failure.
+Punches will not be pulled, and rolls will not be fudged.
+If an encounter is marked as deadly for the group, that is part of negotiating the risk and rewards, and what missions are chosen.

 ## Setting